-Adopting social awareness in our management of management it's not just a differentiating factor, it's also a commitment with what's around us.
+Adopting social awareness in our management of Personal Branding it's not just a differentiating factor, it's also a commitment with what's around us.

 Everyone in their own way can bring value and awareness, and thus achieve an inner satisfaction and a projection that makes us better as people.

 Hypoline is a bot, a virtual assistant with a mission to help us when we're out of control.
 It helps us face our fears.
 It's fun the way to "consume the comic".
 You can read the comic and then the essay, or the other way around.
 A marvel.